 Here is Your Printable Recipe Card:

+Making Homemade Sun dried tomatoes is easy and saves you money.
+The flavor is fantastic!
+Make yourself a wonderfully healthy snack food or condiment with healthy fats and the freshest, most flavorful ingredients!
 For long term storage freeze the dried tomatoes with a vacuum pack or freezer bags.
 Thaw in small batches and rehydrate with the oil infusion over night.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size: 1 Tablespoon